 Important Medication Info:

-Important Safety Information for GLP-1 + GIP Treatments
+Important Safety Information for GLP-1 Treatments

 WARNING: Risk of Thyroid C-Cell Tumors

 In animal studies, GLP-1 receptor agonists have been associated with thyroid C-cell tumors, including medullary thyroid carcinoma (MTC).
 It is not known whether these effects occur in humans.
 Inform your healthcare provider if you experience neck swelling, hoarseness, difficulty swallowing, or shortness of breath.
-GLP-1 + GIP treatments should not be used by individuals with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+GLP-1 treatments should not be used by individuals with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

-Do not use GLP-1 + GIP treatments if:
+Do not use GLP-1 treatments if:

 Warnings and Precautions: